MicrosoftDocs/Viva/WorkplaceAnalytics/Use/metric-filters.md

 ---

-# Metrics filters
+# Metric filters

-To customize Workplace Analytics [queries](../tutorials/query-basics.md), you use metrics (see [metric definitions](metric-definitions.md)).
-After you select a metric for a query, you can narrow the focus of that metric by [applying filters](#to-apply-a-metric-filter).
+To customize the results from Workplace Analytics [queries](../tutorials/query-basics.md), you use metrics (see [metric definitions](metric-definitions.md)).

+After you select a metric for a query, you can narrow the focus of that metric by applying filters.
+You can also rename the metric to indicate the focus that you gave it by applying filters; its new name will appear in the query results.
+See [Apply a metric filter](#apply-a-metric-filter).

 ## Metric filters, by type